 In the SIT alumni professional community, SAP Consultants make the highest median pay (around $90K), though Information Technology Managers ($85K), and Mechanical Design Engineers ($63K) are close competitors.
 Sliding in near the bottom are Mechanical Engineers, who report earnings of approximately $54K.

 New York, N.Y. is filled with SIT grads.
 SIT alumni seeking the highest salaries end up in Jersey City, N.J., which offers a median salary of about $92K.
 On the flipside, the lowest-paying city popular among SIT grads is Somerset, N.J. (median compensation is $67K).

 A Master of Science (MS), Information Systems (IS) will compensate SIT grads at a much higher rate than other degrees — these alums rake in approximately $172K on average per year.
 A Bachelor's Degree, Computer Engineering (CE) offers the lowest median annual financial reward (about $70K).

 Stevens Institute of Technology grads with Project Management abilities can expect to make 4 percent more than their former classmates ($93K).
 SIT grads are usually competent in Project Management, and slightly less than a third of alumni continue practicing this skill in their career.
 In addition, those who are savvy in Engineering Design, Microsoft Excel, and Microsoft Office are also considered highly skilled.

 Benefits and Perks

-Compensation averages $86K for Polytechnic Institute of New York University alumni, making their earnings most comparable to SIT grads.
-Drexel University, Clark University, and Duquesne University are also similar to SIT.
+Compensation averages $83K for Illinois Institute of Technology alumni, making their earnings most comparable to SIT grads.
+The Polytechnic Institute of New York University, Drexel University, and Clark University are also similar to SIT.